All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Zepbound the best medication for lipedema?

 Based on the mechanistic rationale (direct adipocyte effects via GIP) and superior overall efficacy data, Zepbound has the strongest theoretical case for lipedema of any available medication.
-However, "best" also depends on access, cost, tolerability, and individual response.
-Some patients respond well to semaglutide and do not need to switch.
+But "best" also depends on access, cost, tolerability, and individual response.
+Some patients respond well to semaglutide and don't need to switch.
 Others see clearly better results on Zepbound.
 A trial period of 6 to 9 months with objective measurements is the most reliable way to determine your best option compare GLP-1 medications.

 Can Zepbound shrink lipedema nodules?